NuGet/Home/proposed/2023/Add-dotnet-search.md

 <!-- What parts of the proposal do you expect to resolve before this gets accepted? -->
 <!-- What parts of the proposal need to be resolved before the proposal is stabilized? -->
 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->
+I believe `dotnet tool search` is a subset to `dotnet package search`, as a result we could deprecate it.
+If it is necessary we could add an option in `dotnet package search` to allow users to specify that they want to only search dotnet tool.

 ## Future Possibilities